openmrs/openmrs-eip/README.md

 **SYNC_NEW**

-The new state from the remote site is synced as is i.e. the database state is effectively overwritten just like a regular sync and the item is moved to synced item queue.
+The new state from the remote site is synced as is i.e. the database state is effectively overwritten just like a regular sync and the item is moved to the retry queue to be synced.

 **MERGE**

-A merged state is synced i.e. the user selects the specific entity properties that they wish to overwrite with the new values from the remote sites and preserve current databases values for other properties.
+A merged state is synced i.e. the user selects the specific entity properties that they wish to overwrite with the new values from the remote sites and preserve current databases values for other properties, the merged state is immediately synced and the item is moved to synced item queue.

 To resolve a conflict from the UI, do the following.
 1. Navigate to the conflicts tab in the receiver and click on the row for the conflict you wish to resolve, you should